-Seventeen monitoring wells and one test extraction well have been installed off-Site to monitor groundwater conditions downgradient from the Highway 96 Site in the Glacial Drift/Lower Sand, St. Peter Sandstone, and Prairie du Chien aquifers.
+Eleven monitoring wells and one test extraction well have been installed off-Site to monitor groundwater conditions downgradient from the Highway 96 Site in the Glacial Drift/Lower Sand, St. Peter Sandstone, and Prairie du Chien aquifers.
 Groundwater samples are collected from these monitoring wells on an annual basis.
-Six of these monitoring wells (MW12B, MW12D, MW13B, MW13D, MW16B, and MW16D) are designated as compliance wells and are used to evaluate the effectiveness of the groundwater extraction system.